THUHoloLab/BERDNet/README.md

 # BERDNet
-Deep-learning-assisted error diffusion algorithm for high-speed computer-generated holography
+Deep-learning-assisted error diffusion algorithm for high-quality computer-generated holography

 Before running, please download the following networks for prediction or retraining.
 Matlab version: 2021a.